gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 # GFWL Patch (this fork)

 The original repository has no support for GFWL (it does have support for outdated patches themselves, however).
-This fork attempts to mitigates that with several simple fixes:
+This fork attempts to mitigate that with several simple fixes:

 - Disable the `xlive.dll` check to allow playing on outdated patches without `xlive.dll`.
 (Commit [9d56aba](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/commit/9d56aba3c554777ada839a0feb318897e8771f6c))
 - Fix the missing `Multiplayer` button on the phone by changing a simple check in the `spcellphonemain.sco`.
 Probably unintentional.
 (Commit [512e9ad](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/commit/512e9ad67ffa500e8d90ac17ea6ff65ad12a29b6), thanks to [ClaudeIII](https://github.com/ClaudeIII) for helping with the ASM part of the code)
 - Change the default option of `RecoilFix` to 0 to avoid being as disadvantage to other players in the multiplayer.
 (Commit [dc9eb78](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/commit/dc9eb787490f8f96e3c3b64a368cc7e3eab25088))